Skin Care Basics: Building A Healthy Skin Care Routine

 Foaming cleansers can also be a bit drying.
 Therefore, those with oily skin tend to do better with a foaming cleanser.

 Medicated cleansers contain acne-fighting ingredients like salicylic acid or benzoyl peroxide.
 Salicylic acid helps to clear blocked pores while reducing swelling and redness.
 Benzoyl peroxide exfoliates the skin and kills bacteria.

-Be sure to choose a cleanser that is best suited for your particular skin type.
-You may have to actually experiment to see which one is best suited for you.
-You always want to choose the cleanser that is most gentle on your skin.
+Take extra care to choose a cleanser that is best suited for your particular skin type.
+You may have to experiment to see which one is best suited for you.
+And you always want to choose the cleanser that is most gentle on your skin.